Actindo-AG/Documentation/Tasks/UserInterface/01a_List.md

 **Tasks**

+The list displays an overview of all tasks created in the current instance.
 You can filter the tasks displayed by different criteria using the *Assignees*, *Events*, and *Status* drop-down lists.
 You can also combine the filters to narrow down the listed tasks.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Assignees*
     Click the drop-down list to filter the list of tasks by assignee.
 The following options are available: